 After earning a B.A. in Mathematics from St. Olaf College, Scott began his career as a UNIX systems administrator in collegiate and ISP environments.
 He moved to software development on distributed systems at Sendmail, Inc. and Caspian Networks.
 Sendmail also introduced him to Erlang, a concurrency-oriented programming language that has been very useful for distributed systems work at Gemini Mobile Technologies (email) and at Basho Technologies (key-value stores).

 At VMware Research, Scott is a developer for the Corfu distributed log & database, working in the Cambridge, MA office.
 He is very enthusiastic about using property-based testing techniques to make sure that the Corfu implementation behaves as it is supposed to.
 He is also a staff member of XLR8, VMware's internal business incubator program.
 VRG and XLR8 work together to translate research results into new products and services.

-Scott has been the co-chair of the ACM Erlang Workshop (ICFP 2010 Baltimore, MA, USA and ICFP 2016 Nara, Japan) and current member of that workshop's steering committee.
+Scott is the co-chair of the ACM Erlang Workshop (ICFP 2010, 2016, and 2017, Oxford, UK) and current member of that workshop's steering committee.